You are here

 Professor Honored for Dedication to American Indian Education

-UMD Professor David Beaulieu is being recognized at a national event this week for his career-long commitment to improving educational opportunities for American Indians.
+UMD Professor David Beaulieu was recognized at a national event this month for his career-long commitment to improving educational opportunities for American Indians.

 The National Indian Education Association (NIEA) awarded David Beaulieu a Lifetime Achievement Award on October 9 at its 50th Annual Convention and Trade Show in Minneapolis: “Celebrating 50 Years of Building Education Nations: Strengthening and Advancing Native Control of Native Education.”

 An NIEA press release states that Beaulieu is being honored for his “lifetime of work, service, and dedication for Native education.”
-As part of this recognition of his work, NIEA is also launching the Dr. David Beaulieu Legacy Scholarship at the convention.
+As part of this recognition of his work, NIEA also launched the Dr. David Beaulieu Legacy Scholarship.

 An enrolled member of the White Earth Band of Chippewa, Beaulieu’s career in American Indian education spans more than four decades.
 He currently serves as the Ruth Myers Endowed Professor of American Indian Education in UMD’s College of Education and Human Service Professions.
 He’s also professor emeritus of education policy studies at Arizona State University.

-One of Beaulieu’s proudest career accomplishments was bringing national attention to the issue of student-to-student sexual harassment in Minnesota schools when working as the state’s Commissioner of Human Rights in the early 1990s.
-He did this through a series of complaints against school districts for failure to protect the victims of such behavior.
+One of Beaulieu’s proudest career accomplishments happened while serving as Minnesota’s Commissioner of Human Rights under Governor Arne Carlson in the 1990s.
+Through a series of complaints against school districts for failure to protect victims, he brought national attention to the issue of student-to-student sexual harassment.

 “It not only resulted in successful outcomes for the specific cases but resulted in state legislation regarding a requirement for school districts to follow certain procedures that were adopted from the settlements,” says Beaulieu.

 The Shakopee Mdewakanton Sioux Community made a lead gift of $10,000 to establish the scholarship fund.
-A raffle of donated Native American blankets, art, and jewelry is planned for the NIEA Convention Gala on October 10.
-A text-to-give donation campaign will launch then as well, with an initial scholarship fundraising goal of $50,000.
+Donations are still being accepted, with an initial scholarship fundraising goal of $50,000.

-Several American Indian women leaders will be keynote speakers at the NIEA convention, including Minnesota Lieutenant Governor Peggy Flanagan and the first two Native women elected to the Congress, Representatives Deb Haaland (New Mexico) and Sharice Davids (Kansas).
+The NIEA convention featured several American Indian women leaders as keynote speakers, including Minnesota Lieutenant Governor Peggy Flanagan and the first two Native women elected to the Congress, Representatives Deb Haaland (New Mexico) and Sharice Davids (Kansas).

-Beaulieu says he’s pleased to have the honor of introducing Lt.
+Beaulieu says he was pleased to have the honor of introducing Lt.
 Governor Flanagan at the event and points to the significance of having these Native women in leadership roles.
-“That fact that significant numbers of Indian people are now in state offices and congress and venues like that is at least is one indication of the success of Indian education efforts over the past 50 years.”
+“That fact that significant numbers of Indian people are now in state offices and congress and venues like that is at least one indication of the success of Indian education efforts over the past 50 years.”